bat/bat/doc/manual/getting-started.md

 @section sec-basics-observables Adding an observable

-We can store the posterior distribution of any function of the parameters of our model using BAT's `BCObservable`s.
+We can store the posterior distribution of any function of the parameters of our model using BAT's `BCObservable`'s.
 Let us suppose we want to know the posterior distribution for the total number of events our model predicts---the signal yield; and we want to know the standard deviation's relation to the mean: \f$\sigma/\mu\f$.
 In our